 - Use it to wrap berries or other food you forage.

 - You can repair an antenna with it.

-Aluminum it’s such a versatile item that people use it for various purposes.
-They use it not only in a survival situation, but in everyday life applications.
+Aluminum is such a versatile item that people use it for various purposes.
+They use it not only in a survival situation but in everyday life applications.
 The internet is full of sites showing you what can be done with aluminum foil, from party decorations to improvising an antenna.

 You might also like this article: Survival improvise cooking you should know

 A paracord is a lightweight nylon rope that can have many uses and it’s a must-have item for your survival bag.
 If you ever have the curiosity to cut open a paracord, you will see all the strong individual strings inside that make this rope incredibly strong.
 Even if some of the cords inside the rope will break, the paracord will remain steady.
 Here is what you can do with:

 - Hang tools or other items from your survival bag.